Neal A. Maxwell

-Neal Ash Maxwell (July 6, 1926 – July 21, 2004) was an American scholar, educator, and religious leader who served as a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1981 until his death.
+Neal Ash Maxwell (July 6, 1926 – July 21, 2004) was an American scholar, educator, and religious leader who served as a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1981 until his death in 2004.

 Life and career

-Maxwell was born in Salt Lake City, Utah to Clarence Maxwell and Emma Ash.
-Maxwell attended Granite High School.
-During World War II, Maxwell served as an infantryman in the United States Army (77th Division), where he saw action in the Battle of Okinawa.
+Maxwell was born on July 6, 1926, in Salt Lake City, Utah, to Clarence Maxwell and Emma Ash.
+After graduating from Granite High School in 1944 at the height of World War II, Maxwell enlisted in the United States Army.
+He served in the 77th Division and saw action in the Battle of Okinawa.
 After the war, Maxwell served for two years as an LDS Church missionary in Canada.

 While pursuing an undergraduate education at the University of Utah before leaving on his mission, Maxwell met Colleen Hinckley (1928–2016).
 After Maxwell returned from his mission, he resumed courting Colleen, and they were married in the Salt Lake Temple on November 22, 1950.
 They became the parents of four children and had twenty-four grandchildren.

 Maxwell earned bachelor's and master's degrees in political science from the University of Utah.
 From 1952 to 1956 he worked in Washington, D.C. for the government and then as a legislative assistant to Senator Wallace F. Bennett.

 Maxwell was a professor of political science at the University of Utah.
 He also held many administrative roles at the university.
 He first joined the university staff as assistant director of public relations in 1956.
 In 1958, he became Assistant to the President.
 In 1961, he was secretary to the Board of Trustees, followed by dean of students in 1962, and later vice president for planning and public affairs.
-In 1967, he became Executive Vice-President of the University of Utah.
+In 1967, he became Executive Vice-president of the University of Utah.